mathesar-foundation/mathesar-wiki/meeting-notes/2023-06/2023-06-13-installation-planning-meeting.md

 - Mukesh
 - Sean

-Continued on 2023-06-14, Aritra and Anshuman also attended
+Continued on 2023-06-14, Aritra and Anshuman also attended.

 ## Current install process